saverio-sevilla/mini-regex/README.md

 ## Features

 ### Operators and quantifiers
-All quantifiers are greedy in both the stardard regex mode and the match_capture function, to this moment backtracking is not supported
+All quantifiers are greedy in both the stardard regex mode and the match_capture function, to this moment backtracking is not supported.
 - \* -> match zero or more times
 - \+ -> match one or more times
 - ? -> match zero or one time